TankerHQ/spec/protocol.md

 Please note that when the user handles the [Verification Key] themselves (without using the *identity verification service*), the system is fully end-to-end.

-# Session management

 Before being able to encrypt/decrypt and exchange keys, a *user* must exist on the *Trustchain*.
 This means they have at least one valid *device* (not revoked) registered on *Trustchain*.
-To exists on the *Trustchain*, the *Tanker server* will ask *user*'s proof of authentication from the *application server* .
-The *application server* must be able to generate [Secret Permanent Identity] and deliver it to the *application* securely.
+To register on the *Trustchain*, the *Tanker server* asks for the *user*'s proof of authentication against the *application server*.
+The *application server* must be able to generate a [Secret Permanent Identity] and deliver it to the *application* securely.

-One of the first action taken by *Tanker Core* is to ask the *Tanker server* for the user existence on the *Trustchain* and if so, if the current *device* exists.
+One of the first action taken by *Tanker Core* is to ask the *Tanker server* for the user's existence on the *Trustchain* and if so, if the current *device* exists.
 The result of this request will either initiate a [user registration](#user-registration), a [device registration](#device-registration), or the required follow-up to a [device authentication](#device-authentication).

 If no [Local Encrypted Storage] is found, *Tanker Core* will create one automatically. *Tanker Core* extracts the [User Secret] and the [User ID] from the [Secret Permanent Identity], and use them to create the *device*'s [Local Encrypted Storage].